How to Fight Mold in Your Vehicle

 It sounds like a minor annoyance, but a mold problem can get out of hand before you know it.
 And since it’s easier to solve the problem while it’s still small, always attack at the first sign — or smell — of trouble to avoid what could be a major expense.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on mold in your vehicle, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.